SWOT is a strategic management tool. It's taught at the Stanford and Harvard Business Schools. And used by several multinational consulting firms.

-A SWOT analysis is a process to identify where you are strong and vulnerable -- where you should defend and attack.
-The result of the process is a Plan Of Action.
+A SWOT analysis is a process to identify where you are strong and where you are vulnerable -- where you should defend and where you should attack.
+The result of the SWOT process is a Plan Of Action.

-The analysis can be performed on a product, on a service, a company or even on an individual.
+The SWOT analysis can be performed on a product, on a service, a company or even on an individual.
+Like you.

 You'll first want to prepare questions that relate to the specific company or product that you are analyzing.
 You'll find some questions / issues / below to flick your switch.

 What are your advantages in attracting quality employees.
 In performing the service you provide.
-In making whatever you make?
+In making what you make?

 What do you do well?
 Is there anything you do better than most?
 Better than anyone else?

-Consider these questions from your own point of view, and from the point of view of the people in your target audience.
+Explore those questions, and questions of the same ilk, from your own point of view, and from the point of view of the people in your target audience.
 Don't be modest, be realistic.

 What should be improved?